Blog Customer FeedbackWhat Are Feature Requests? The Complete Guide for SaaS

 By using these frameworks, especially with a visualization matrix, product managers can get a much better clue of what to prioritize and what to potentially avoid.

-5. Saying "no" to feature requests (bonus)
+5. Saying "No" to feature requests (bonus)

 Acknowledging that you can't implement every feature request is crucial.
 Saying "no" is a necessary part of prioritization.